apache/calcite-avatica-go/README.md

 The `location` will be set as the location of unserialized `time.Time` values.
 It must be a valid timezone.
 If you want to use the local timezone, use `Local`.
 By default, this is set to `UTC`.

-#### schema
-The `schema` parameter sets the default schema to use for this connection.
-For example, if you set it to `myschema`, then executing the query `SELECT * FROM my_table` will have the equivalence of `SELECT * FROM myschema.my_table`.
-If schema is set, you can still work on tables in other schemas by supplying a schema prefix:
-`SELECT * FROM myotherschema.my_other_table`.

 #### maxRowsTotal